-This problem can be modeled as a variant of the Hub Location Problem (HLP), consisting in locating hubs that work as consolidation, connecting, and switching points for flows between origins and destinations (Farahani et al., 2013).
+This problem can be modeled as a variant of the Hub Location Problem (HLP), consisting in selecting hubs that work as consolidation, connecting, and switching points for flows between origins and destinations (Farahani et al., 2013).
 Studying the HLP problem in synchromodal logistics is particularly interesting since the design of sophisticated planning methods to enable synchronization mechanisms has been identified as a critical success factor (Pfoser et al., 2016).
 The lack of models integrating the time dimension (Alumur et al., 2021) requires the design of ad-hoc new models explicitly addressing time and synchronization issues.
 Only a few papers in the literature consider synchronization procedures in tactical planning regarding the location of transshipment terminals and the flow management throughout them.
 Moreover, in the literature on supply chain management, the problems studied rarely integrate tactical and operational decisions with location decisions and, when they do, the network structure is oversimplified (Melo et al., 2009).
 Considering complex networks is especially important in synchromodal logistics.
 Moreover, the mathematical modeling field still requires numerical experiments on instances representing wide logistics networks consisting of many transshipment terminals and several transport services with modality alternatives (Rentschler et al., 2022).
 Our goal is to fill this gap by providing a new model for the HLP that accounts for many complex features of synchromodal logistics, and that can be a valuable tool to analyze how solutions differ when considering different complex network structures, amounts of demand, and stakeholders' behaviors.

 The contribution of this work is two-fold.
-The first contribution is the introduction in the scientific literature of a new complex variant of the HLP.
-In particular, we define and study the synchronized multi-commodity multi-service Transshipment-Hub Location Problem (STHLP) in which we consider an LSP that needs to contract transshipment terminals and coordinate its partners to achieve an efficient flow synchronization.
-The objective of the LSP is to minimize the fixed costs for contract terminals and the costs to use the different types of services.
-Some relevant aspects introduced in the STHLP are multi-commodity flows, multi-modal transport services, transshipment operations within nodes, a multi-period setting, and synchronization mechanisms managed with earliness and lateness penalties.
-We provide a Mixed-Integer Linear Programming (MILP) formulation for the STHLP designed over a time-space multi-network representation of the problem.
-By doing so, the model directly integrates synchronization mechanisms in the decisions regarding how to manage the commodities flow passing through the contracted terminals.
-This methodology, often used in network design and other types of problems, up to our knowledge, has never been used in the context of HLPs.
+The first contribution concerns a modeling approach for a complex variant of the HLP relevant in Synchromodal Logistics.
+We consider an LSP that needs to contract transshipment terminals and coordinate its partners to achieve efficient flow synchronization.
+The objective of the LSP is to minimize the fixed costs for contracting terminals and for using the different types of services.
+We define this problem as the synchronized multi-commodity multi-service Transshipment-Hub Location Problem (STHLP).
+Some relevant aspects considered in the STHLP are multi-commodity flows, multimodal transport services, transshipment operations within nodes, a multi-period setting, and synchronization mechanisms managed with earliness and lateness penalties.
+We provide a new Mixed-Integer Linear Programming (MILP) formulation for the STHLP designed over a time-space network representation of the problem.
+By doing so, the model directly integrates synchronization mechanisms in the decisions regarding managing the commodities flow passing through the contracted terminals.
+This methodology is often used in network design and other types of problems but, up to our knowledge, has never been used in the context of HLPs.
+The methodology and the STHLP formulation are relevant not only for synchromodal logistics but also for other applications in which considering time and synchronization is required.